archmagos-dominus/cellular-automaton-python/README.md

 The initial pattern constitutes the seed of the system.
 The first generation is created by applying the above rules simultaneously to every cell in the seed; births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick.
 Each generation is a pure function of the preceding one.
 The rules continue to be applied repeatedly to create further generations.

 # Usage
-Make sure you already have pyglet installed on your system.
+This version uses tkinter as its GUI, so make sure you have that installed on your system.

-Run the main.py file.

-It is pretty easy to modify the play area of the rules of the game so that it suits your needs.
+In order to start the app, simply run the `main.py` file.
+Select the grid size (in this case the grid is always a square) and click the `Initialization` button, followed by the `Next Step` button.